 The Philippine documents will need to have been officially certified by the correct government office (Civil Registrar/Philippines Statistics Authority/Department of Foreign Affairs/etc.)

 The foreign documents, on the other hand, will need to be certified by the correct foreign office and they will need to be authenticated (Red Ribboned) by the Department of Foreign Affairs or the Philippine embassy in the foreign country.
-If a foreign document is not in English, then its certified English translation is also needed and this also has to be authenticated by the DFA.
+If a foreign document is not in English, then its certified English translation is also needed and this also has to Getting your documents ready is an important first step. be authenticated by the DFA.